soumalya1902/Coders_Base/README.md

 # Coders Base
 An ultimate hub for finding coding resources for programmers

-# Soft CodeHack 2.0
+# Synapse

-"Soft CodeHack 2.0" is an exciting and inspiring 60 Hours Hackathon, brought to you by the PHICSIT community.
+"Synapse" is an exciting and inspiring 72 Hours Hackathon, brought to you by the IEEE Chapter of IEM.

-# TEAM NAME - Geeks Army
+# TEAM NAME - Hack Titans

-TEAM LEADER - Soumalya Bhattacharyya(Github Username - soucharya19)
+TEAM LEADER - Soumalya Bhattacharyya(Github Username - soumalya1902)

-2nd TEAMMATE - Ashish Manna(GitHub Username -Bidyut2022 )

-3rd TEAMMATE - Soumik Ghosh(GitHub Username - Soumik-Ghosh07)

-4th TEAMMATE - Aritra Sur(GitHub Username -  AritraSur2001)

 # THEME - Open Innovation